 The name Osceola comes from one of the leaders of the Seminole people during the second Seminole Wars in Florida.

-Still, Osceola and Renegade lead the charge onto the field at Doak Campbell Stadium for every home football game and homecoming and have even done so for the National Championship game on two occasions, first in 1993 for the Orange Bowl and then again 20 years later in 2013 for the Rose Bowl.
+Osceola and Renegade lead the charge onto the field at Doak Campbell Stadium for every home football game and homecoming.
+They have even done so for the National Championship game on two occasions, first in 1993 for the Orange Bowl and then again 20 years later in 2013 for the Rose Bowl.

 Since the introduction in 1978, there have been other ways the school has honored the Native American tribe, like the tomahawk chop and the war chant, both started around 1984.

 Why Can Florida State Keep Its Mascot?

 The school has tried stopping certain practices to lower the chances of offending the United States Indian population, like asking fans to refrain from wearing Native American head dresses and not using Osceola and Renegade as cheerleaders.
 They also refer to them as their “school symbols” and not the actual Florida State team mascot.